 Development of the real numbers as a working replacement set for equations and expressions.
 Main emphasis is placed on algebraic operations related to polynomials, rational expressions and equations, radical expressions and equations, exponential expressions, and logarithmic expressions.
 Concepts of relations and functions are introduced allowing for further study in math.
-Prerequisite: Appropriate Placement
+Prerequisite: APPROPRIATE PLACEMENT SCORE OR MATH 1045 WITH MIN.
+GRADE OF C (60/0/0/0)

-MATH 1150 College Algebra3 creditsThis course is the study of relations, functions and their graphs, equations and inequalities, polynomial and rational functions, exponential and logarithmic functions, systems of equations and inequalities.
-Prerequisite: Appropriate Placement Score or MATH 1140 WITH MIN.
+MATH 1150 College Algebra

+This course is the study of relations, functions and their graphs, equations and inequalities, polynomial and rational functions, exponential and logarithmic functions, systems of equations and inequalities.
+Prerequisite: APPROPRIATE PLACEMENT SCORE OR MATH 1140 WITH MIN.
 GRADE OF C (45/0/0/0)

+MATH 1220 Trigonometry

-MATH 1220 Trigonometry3 creditsStudy of circular and trigonometric functions, trigonometric identities, trigonometric equations, solutions of triangles, inverse trigonometric functions, graphs, complex numbers.
-Prerequisite: Appropriate Placement Score or MATH 1140 WITH MIN.
+Study of circular and trigonometric functions, trigonometric identities, trigonometric equations, solutions of triangles, inverse trigonometric functions, graphs, complex numbers.
+Prerequisite: APPROPRIATE PLACEMENT SCORE OR MATH 1140 WITH MIN.
 GRADE OF C (45/0/0/0)

-MATH 1600 Analytic Geometry and Calculus I 5 credits This course is a study of analytical geometry and single variable calculus.
+MATH 1600 Analytic Geometry and Calculus I 5 credits

+This course is a study of analytical geometry and single variable calculus.
 Topics includes limits, continuity, derivatives, applications of derivatives, integrals, and applications of integrals.
-Prerequisite: Appropriate Placement Score OR MATH 1150 WITH MIN.
+Prerequisite: APPROPRIATE PLACEMENT SCORE OR MATH 1150 WITH MIN.
 GRADE OF C AND MATH 1220 WITH MIN.
 GRADE OF C OR MATH 1200 WITH MIN.
-GRADE C (75/0/0/0)
+GRADE OF C (75/0/0/0)

-MATH 2005 Calculator Calculus 0.5 credits Covers basic operation of T1-84 + Silver family graphing calculator as needed for Calculus.
+MATH 2005 Calculator Calculus 0.5 credits

+Covers basic operation of T1-84+ Silver family graphing calculator as needed for Calculus.
 Topics to include basic graphing, setting windows, zooming, tracing, table function, evaluating functions, memory retrieval, use of various menus and some programming.
 (7.5/0/0/0)

-MATH 2010 Analytic Geometry and Calculus II 5 credits Covers differentiation and integration of inverse trigonometric and hyperbolic functions.
+MATH 2010 Analytic Geometry and Calculus II 5 credits

+Covers differentiation and integration of inverse trigonometric and hyperbolic functions.
 It also looks at techniques of integration, infinite series, select topics from analytic geometry, and polar coordinates.
 Prerequisite: MATH 1600 WITH MIN.
 GRADE OF C OR MATH 2000 WITH MIN.
 GRADE OF C (75/0/0/0)